 I don’t have a wall cavity, is there anything else I can do?

 Yes, you can add insulation to the outside of your home and render over it.
 Alternatively, you can board out the inner face of the external walls.
-Most people go for the first option because it’s less disruptive to everyday living.
+Most people choose the first option because it’s less disruptive to everyday living.

 Are there any grants available for cavity wall insulation?

 Grants are down to your energy supplier.
 According to ‘Which?‘, some energy companies offer free insulation or grants to help you make your home more energy-efficient through the government’s Energy Company Obligation (ECO) Scheme.

 Materials are measured using the R-value, the resistance to heat flow through a given thickness.
 The higher the R-value, the better it insulates.

 Going back to the earlier comments about calculating U-values, the U-value of a particular element is the inverse of the sum of all the R-values that make up the element, such as brick, insulation, block, plaster, etc. I.e. U = 1/(R1+R2+R3…).

 Checking back on the costs, the cheapest (blown mineral fibre) is the least efficient, and the most expensive (PU) is the best insulator – it makes sense.